 My rule is if I’m going, they’re going.
 And since I’ve had a couple of kids, you can bet I’m going every stop we make.
 Ahem.

-Snacks: The Real Road Trip Pit Stop MVP
+Road Trip Tip 3: Snacks, aka The Real Road Trip MVP

 Never underestimate the power of a meal break.
 Sometimes after a few hours on the road, attitudes change, and the Crankypant Mc Crankersons come out.
 It’s not pretty.
 Snickers has it right: you aren’t you when you’re hungry.
 So we don’t let it get that far.

 Since the car is now clean-ish, and everyone hit the restrooms, it’s usually time to consider doling out the snacks.
 It’s easier to do when the car is in park, and safer as well.